Ethnic Groups: Arab 90%, Afro-Asian 10%

 January 4, 2016 -

 The Saudi government announces that all flights to and from Iran are suspended immediately, according to the Saudi Pres Agency.
-Also, Bahrain announces it is severing ties with Iran
+In addition, Bahrain announces it is severing ties with Iran

 , while the United Arab Emirates says it is "downgrading" diplomatic relations with Iran, and Sudan